vorakl/vorakl.github.io/src.docs/content/articles/udp-link.rst

 ability to connect things.
 However, *socat* cannot be paired with *udp-link* via an unnamed pipe, because pipes provide a unidirectional interprocess communication, while here we need a bi-directional communication to get data back from the network.
-The trick is that udp-link is called by *socat*.
+The trick is that *udp-link* is invoked by *socat*.
 Here is an example of how to open a listening *2525/TCP* port on the client side, then proxy a future TCP connection over a UDP channel to a remote host, and connect it to a *25/TCP* port on the server's localhost in debug mode